awesohame/kvsplusplus/README.md

-# KVC++ (Key Value Cache++)
+# KVS++ (Key Value Store++)

 A high-performance, thread-safe, in-memory key-value store with Redis-like functionality, implemented in modern C++.
-KVC++ provides a robust foundation for caching, session storage, and fast data retrieval with comprehensive CLI tools for both interactive use and automation.
+KVS++ provides a robust foundation for caching, session storage, and fast data retrieval with comprehensive CLI tools for both interactive use and automation.

 ## Features